Chris Greisen: Arizona Cardinals

 Greisen was selected by the Arizona Cardinals in the seventh round (239th overall) of the 1999 NFL draft.
 As the third-string quarterback behind Jake Plummer and Dave Brown, he appeared in a total of five games between the 1999 and 2000 seasons, while completing 7 of his 16 pass attempts for one touchdown and no interceptions.

 In 2001, he was declared inactive in all of the regular-season games.
 In 2002, he was passed on the depth chart by rookies Josh McCown and Preston Parsons, leading to his release on September 1.

 Washington Redskins

 On December 18, 2002, he was signed to the Washington Redskins' practice squad.
-He wasn't re-signed after the season.
+He was not re-signed after the season.

 Rhein Fire

 In 2003, he signed with the Rhein Fire of NFL Europe.
 He shared the starting quarterback position with Nick Rolovich, playing most of the times in the second and fourth quarters of the games.
-He posted 76-of-131 completions for 843 yards, 10 touchdowns and 5 interceptions, while helping the team reach the World Bowl XI.
+He posted 76-of-131 completions for 843 yards, 10 touchdowns and 5 interceptions, while helping the team reach World Bowl XI.

 Green Bay Blizzard

 In 2004, Greisen joined the af2's Green Bay Blizzard.
-The af2 was the Arena Football League development league.
+The af2 was the Arena Football League's development league.
 He threw for 2,718 yards and 61 touchdowns.